MoralisWeb3/unity-web3-game-kit/README.md

 ```

 ## `Queries`
-Queries provide a way to retrieve informaition from your Moralis database.
+Queries provide a way to retrieve information from your Moralis database.
 #### Required Using Statement(s)
 ```
 using Moralis;